What is short-term car insurance?

 If you need cover for any longer than this, it is probably more cost-effective to use a standard car insurance policy.

 Why do I need temporary car insurance?

 Temporary car insurance can be needed if you intend to drive a car which is not your own.
 There are lots of occasions when this might be the case.
 For example, borrowing a friend’s car for the day in order to move house, or if someone is planning on borrowing your car.

 If you are planning a long trip and plan on sharing the driving, you will also need to arrange cover.
 Short-term car insurance can also be useful for students who intend to drive parent’s cars whilst home from university.

 Adding someone to an existing policy

 You do not always need to take out a separate short-term insurance policy if you are driving a vehicle on a temporary basis.
 Most insurers will allow a second driver to be added to an existing policy for a short period of time.
 However, this is not always the most cost-effective way of getting cover.

 If a driver has an accident in your car while borrowing it, under this type of cover, you could lose

 Short-term car insurance for younger drivers

-Drivers under the age of 25 are considered higher risk than more experienced drivers.
+Drivers under the age of 25 are considered as a higher risk than more experienced drivers.
 While standard car insurance policies are available for any qualified driver over the age of 18, many insurers will not offer short-term policies to drivers under 21.

 If you have points on your licence or previous motoring convictions, you could also be refused short-term cover.

-Does short term car insurance offer the same cover as an annual policy?
+Does temporary car insurance offer the same cover as an annual policy?